apache/spark/docs/apache-airflow-providers-amazon/operators/datasync.rst

 DataSync Task execution behaviour
 """""""""""""""""""""""""""""""""

-Once the :class:`~airflow.providers.amazon.aws.operators.datasync.AWSDataSyncOperator` has identified the correct TaskArn to run (either because you specified it, or because it was found), it will then be executed.
+Once the :class:`~airflow.providers.amazon.aws.operators.datasync.DataSyncOperator` has identified the correct TaskArn to run (either because you specified it, or because it was found), it will then be executed.
 Whenever an AWS DataSync Task is executed it creates an AWS DataSync TaskExecution, identified by a TaskExecutionArn.